vsrinivas/fuchsia/docs/reference/kernel/kernel_cmdline.md

 wait) allocations.
 Higher values reduce contention on the PMM when the system is under load at the cost of using more memory when the system is idle.

+## kernel.portpacket.reserve-pages=\<num>

+Specifies the number of pages per CPU to reserve for port packet (port_queue) allocations.
+Higher values reduce contention on the PMM when the system is under load at the cost of using more memory when the system is idle.

 ## kernel.root-job.behavior=\<string>

 This option specifies what action the kernel should take when the root job is